SWASSFinance/uoking/TRADING_BOARD.md

 2. Click "Create Trading Post" button
 3. Fill in the required information:
    - Title and description
-   - Item name and price
+   - Item name and price in gold (e.g., 50000000 for 50 million gold)
    - Optional: shard, character name, contact info
 4. Submit the post